-The Washington D.C. area is a popular stop on road trips, but finding somewhere to camp or to park an RV can be a challenge.
+The Washington D.C. area is a popular stop on road trips, but finding somewhere to camp or park an RV can be a challenge.

 Cherry Hill Park

-There are options for getting into the city from the area, including the nearby Metro station at College Park, which is about a ten minute drive away.
+There are options for getting into the city from the area, including the nearby Metro station at College Park, which is about a ten-minute drive away.

 Union Station’s Oversized Parking Lot

-However, if you are comfortable with urban driving in a large vehicle, you can find parking at Union Station’s oversized parking lot.
-It is centrally located and you have access to the downtown by foot or bus, Metro, Amtrak and more.
+However, if you are comfortable with urban driving in a large vehicle, you can find parking at Union Station’s oversized parking lot. (as long as you're less than 13')

 Good for smaller RVs and trailers, there are trails for hiking, showers, campfire rings, and more.

 Bull Run Regional Park

 It’s generous to say this is close to the city, but there’s so much to do.
 There’s even a water park.
-There are full service RV hookups, too.
+There are full-service RV hookups, too.

 Fort Belvoir Travel Camp

-If you are Active Duty, Retired Military, a Reservist, National Guard, DoD Civilian, Installation Contractor and/or listed in AR215-1, paragraph 7-1 you are eligible to camp at the Fort Belvoir Travel Camp, just outside of Alexandria, VA, and not too far from Washington D.C.
+If you are Active Duty, Retired Military, a Reservist, National Guard, DoD Civilian, Installation Contractor, and/or listed in AR215-1, paragraph 7-1 you are eligible to camp at the Fort Belvoir Travel Camp, just outside of Alexandria, VA, and not too far from Washington D.C.